-Under Plaintiffs' theory of the case, so long as they allege that the Conservator did not comply with one of its supposed "statutory requirement[s]"-for example, to "preserve and conserve" Enterprise assets (id. at 22)-then the Court must exercise jurisdiction to assess the merits of the Conservator's decision to execute the Third Amendment in order to determine whether Section 4617(f) bars their claims.
+Under Plaintiffs' theory of the case, so long as they allege that the Conservator did not comply with one of its supposed "statutory requirement[s]" for example, to "preserve and conserve" Enterprise assets (id. at 22)-then the Court must exercise jurisdiction to assess the merits of the Conservator's decision to execute the Third Amendment in order to determine whether Section 4617(f) bars their claims.
 Relatedly, Plaintiffs argue that the Court has jurisdiction whenever the Conservator is alleged to have acted with bad intent.
 For instance, Plaintiffs assert jurisdiction based on their allegations that FHFA had improper motives for the Third Amendment, including to "enrich" Treasury, "nationalize" the Enterprises, or "wind down" the Enterprises.
 Inst.
 Br.
-46-47; see also Class Compl. ¶ 18 (JA ); Perry Compl. ¶ 14 (JA ).
+46-47; see also Class Compl. ¶ 18 (JA221-22); Perry Compl. ¶ 14 (JA70).

 Accepting the notion that Section 4617(b) creates obligations and permits courts to evaluate the effectiveness of the Conservator's decisions or the purity of its motives would turn the jurisdiction-withdrawal provision on its head.
 Instead of limiting jurisdiction, Plaintiffs would expand it in virtually all instances, permitting litigants to circumvent the jurisdictional bar of HERA simply by including boilerplate allegations of failure to comply with supposed statutory "requirements," or acting with bad intent or improper motives.

-As the District Court held, basing jurisdiction on an allegation that a conservator did not "preserve and conserve assets" (i.e., did a bad job) or undertook its so-called duties with an improper purpose (i.e., had a bad motive) would "render . . . hollow" HERA's jurisdiction-withdrawal provision.
-Dkt.51, at 22 (JA).
+As the District Court held, basing jurisdiction on an allegation that a conservator did not "preserve and conserve assets" (i.e., did a bad job) or undertook its so-called duties with an improper purpose (i.e., had a bad motive) would "render ... hollow" HERA's jurisdiction-withdrawal provision.
+Dkt.51, at 22 (JA337).
 It would invite litigants and courts to second-guess the reasonableness and effectiveness of, and motives behind, the Conservator's conduct first, in order to determine whether that conduct is subject to judicial review.
-This is the exact opposite of what the statute says and Congress intended; it would "negate action "from outside second-guessing."
-Nat'l Trust, 995 F.2d at 240.9
+This is the exact opposite of what the statute says and Congress intended; it would "negate [HERA's] stated purposes," King, 135 S. Ct. at 2493, to "immunize" Conservator action "from outside second-guessing."
+Nat'l Trust, 995 F.2d at 240.